ansys/pymechanical/doc/source/contributing.rst

 -----------
 Use the `PyMechanical Issues <https://github.com/pyansys/pymechanical/issues>`_ page to submit questions, report bugs, and request new features.
-When possible, you should use these templates:
+When possible, use these templates:

-* Bug report template
+* Bug report
-* Feature request template
+* Feature request

 If your issue does not fit into one of these template categories, create your own issue.